jonathangauthier/phy571/README.md

 - 2D: simulation of 2D BECS

-For both of them, simulation will be directed in the main.py file while the other files contains useful functions or classes.
+For both of them, simulation will be directed in the main.py file while the other files contain useful functions or classes.

 WARNING: In our environment, it was not possible to import other
-=======	 files but to use the os.chdir method.
+	 files but to use the os.chdir method.
-	 If you want to properly import the files in your environment you have to modify these files:
+	 If you want to properly import the files in your environment you have to modify the src variable which is defined at the beginning of each of these files:
 	 - 1D/production/animation.py
 	 - 1D/production/g_variation.py
 	 - 1D/production/main.py